Use Cases/DevOps Agents

 Database change control

-Block DROP and TRUNCATE commands.
+Block DROP and TRUNCATE.
 Require approval for schema migrations.
-Log all database modifications for audit trails.
+Log all database modifications.
+This would have prevented the Replit database deletion entirely.

 Secret management